raresancuta/Activity-Planner/README.md

 - **C++ Compiler**: Ensure you have a C++ compiler (e.g., GCC or Clang).
 - **GUI Framework**: QT Framework

-### Project made with Visual Studio Code and QT Framework
+### Project made with Visual Studio and QT Framework